top of page

 “We move.
 Now!” barked Torrin as he pulled his excited horse around.
 He slapped Roanus on the rump for emphasis, and Rowan’s stallion surged under her.

-Trunks and foliage flew by to either side as the mounted company fled.
+Trunks and foliage flew by on either side as the mounted company fled.
 Rowan heard Torrin curse and call to Nathell.
 Then he was beside her, his sword held low along his horse’s neck.
+Nathell spurred to the other side and Rowan was flanked.

 They would have to stand and fight.

 The air was punched from her lungs as the beast slammed into her, knocking the sword from her grasp.
 Warm breath blasted into her face, accompanied by an animal snarl.
-Then she as she was falling from Roanus to the stony ground below.
+Then she was falling from Roanus to the stony ground below.

-Reaching down to her belt, fumbling desperately, she finally freed her dagger from its scabbard and raised it with the last of her strength.
+Reaching down to her belt, fumbling desperately, she freed her dagger from its scabbard and raised it with the last of her strength.

 But just as she gained her footing, her knees buckled and she almost went down again.